Science Curriculum for the Adolescent Aged Twelve to Fifteen Years

 .10 Understand and describe the carbon, oxygen, and nitrogen cycles

-.11 Chemical change involves substances reacting to form new substances
+.11 Understand and be able to demonstrate and explain how chemical change involves substances reacting to form new substances

-.13 Chemical reactions involve rearranging atoms to form new substances; during a chemical reaction mass is not created or destroyed
+.13 Understand that during a chemical reaction, mass is not created or destroyed

-.14 Chemical reactions, including combustion and the reactions of acids, are important in both non-living and living systems and involve energy transfer
+.14 Explore how chemical reactions, including combustion and the reactions of acids, are important in both non-living and living systems and involve energy transfer

 + Materials and Activity